rmedinahu/rmedinahu.github.io/cs457/course-info/2016-spring-457-schedule.md

 Apr 26 *Wireless Networks*
 ------
-- review CSMA concepts
+- review CSMA protocol concepts, including ALOHANET
-- ALOHAnet
+- hubs, switches but not routers
+- networking the floor of a cluster.
-- Wireless nets
+- wireless nets
+- bit errors are the norm?

 Apr 28 *Network Security*
 ------
+- wireless nets continued
+- security in the layers

 ---